One of the not-to-be-missed of this Milan Design Week has surely been Euroluce 2019, or the International Lighting Exhibition.

 5. Inspired by nature

-In a way, nature has never stopped to be source of inspiration, but lately it is certainly having a big moment.
+In a way, nature has never stopped to be source of inspiration, but it is certainly having a big moment right now.

-With the general interest moving more towards biophilic design, the latest lighting innovations are also getting inspiration from nature and many fixtures are being designed following natural forms and patterns.
+With the general interest moving more towards biophilic design, the latest lighting innovations are also taking inspiration from nature, recalling natural forms and patterns.